|Oracle® Exalogic Elastic Cloud Administrator's Guide

 If you used the same workspace as this document, the URL will be:

 Review the summary, and click Upload to upload the server template.
-The newly uploaded server template is listed under Server Template on the left navigation pane.

 Click Server Templates on the top navigation bar.
 You should see the newly uploaded server template listed.
 You can start creating vServers based on this server template.